ceautery/autery.net/src/static/blog/interview-questions.md

 Part of their onboarding ordeal is a coding challenge.
 In my case, it was to modify a dummy plugin to add a feature to it, with 7 days to polish it up.
 I bring this up only because what I expected, but which apparently wasn't part of the process, was a series of coding questions like the ones that follow.
 In fact none of the software dev interviews I've ever had have included questions like these.
 Granted I haven't applied to Google or Microsoft, and I don't live in The Valley, but still... nothing?

-I sort of feel cheated, and because of that, I've decided to take the current first 5 questions from [Career Cup](https://web.archive.org/web/20170702094845/http://www.careercup.com/page?pid=coding-interview-questions) and give my take on them (actually at the time of this writing, this was the first 4 questions, skipping a few (design a web crawler, convert a float without using built-in functions, and remove an unsorted list's dups in O(n) time without using sorting or space - that last exceeds polite levels of ridiculous), and then the Goldman Sachs chess problem, since it looked interesting.
+I sort of feel cheated, and because of that, I've decided to take the current first 5 questions from [Career Cup](https://web.archive.org/web/20170702094845/http://www.careercup.com/page?pid=coding-interview-questions) (defunct as of June 2024, this link is to the Wayback Machine archive) and give my take on them (actually at the time of this writing, this was the first 4 questions, skipping a few (design a web crawler, convert a float without using built-in functions, and remove an unsorted list's dups in O(n) time without using sorting or space - that last exceeds polite levels of ridiculous), and then the Goldman Sachs chess problem, since it looked interesting.
 Most coding questions like this don't require deep computer science knowledge so much as simply critical thinking, knowledge of basic set theory and data structures, and of course familiarity with the syntax of a programming language or two.

 I'm not very familiar with Career Cup, but it was the top hit for coding interview questions on Google.
 It appears to be used by people seeking specific "right answers" to interview questions meant to glean deep subject knowledge, and hence defeating the entire exercise.